Phone links in email signatures do not open on mobile devices

 Resolution:

-The phone links in the email signature may fail to open on a mobile device when they contain a callto: extension.
+Phone links in the email signature may not open on mobile devices if they use the callto: protocol

-The following steps show how to change the Href in Sigsync for the phone number field.
+The following steps show how to replace the href value for the phone number field in Sigsync.

-In the properties panel to the right, change the callto: extension in Href to tel: as shown in the screenshot.
+In the hyperlink window, change the callto: extension in Href to tel:, as shown in the screenshots below.

-3. Click the 'Save link' button to save the changes
+- Click the ‘Apply’ button to save the changes

 Repeat the preceding steps if you want to change the link for 'mobilePhone' and 'telephoneNumber'.
 Send a test mail to yourself and verify if you are able to open the links by clicking the phone number field in the email signature.